-Explore South Africa's premier game park, Kruger National Park, on game drives in search of Africa's Big Five and more.
-Take a bush walk in a private concession area of Kruger and travel via the Panorama Route to Johannesburg where this accommodated budget safari ends.
+Explore South Africa's premier game park, Kruger National Park, on rewarding game drives in search of Africa's Big Five and more.
+Also, visit the beautiful Panorama Route and take a bush walk in Greater Kruger, before returning to Johannesburg where this accommodated budget safari ends.

 We absolutely do not encourage or endorse this type of wildlife interaction operation.
 For more information on why this is not good for Africa's wild animals, please see our detailed blog post on the subject.

-Leaving Maun we travel east to Nata, on the fringes of the famous Makgadikgadi Salt Pans of Botswana.
-Along the road we see big old baobab trees and snippets of the massive salt pan system, passing through parts of Nxai Pans and Makgadigadi National Park where we may come across roaming wildlife.
+This morning those who opted for the Fly-in Delta Excursion Upgrade wake up at the remote delta camp again and enjoy breakfast before flying back to Maun.
+Then we all board our safari truck, leaving Maun for Nata, on the fringes of the famous Makgadikgadi Salt Pans of Botswana.
+On our way east we see big old baobab trees and snippets of the massive salt pan system, passing through parts of Nxai Pans and Makgadigadi National Park where we may come across roaming wildlife.

-Next, we drive north to Kasane, where we stay on the banks of the Chobe River near the entrance to Chobe National Park.
-Botswana’s second largest national park, Chobe is famous for its huge elephant and buffalo herds.
+Today we continue north to Kasane, where we stay on the banks of the Chobe River near the national park.

-After our scenic game drive we take a sunset boat cruise on Chobe River looking out for wildlife and birds in Chobe National Park.
-From the water we get up close to plenty of wild animals such as hippos, antelopes, buffalos, crocodiles and elephants.
-Our boat-based game viewing provides excellent photographic opportunities for capturing the birds and wildlife attracted to Chobe River.
-One of Africa's top game parks, Chobe is known for its excellent boat-based game viewing.
+After game viewing on land, we embark on a sunset boat cruise for water-based game viewing.
+From the water, we get up close to plenty of wild animals such as hippos, antelopes, buffalos, crocodiles and elephants.
+Our boat-based game viewing provides excellent photographic opportunities for capturing the birds and wildlife attracted to Chobe River in Chobe Park.

 Our accommodation is in twin rooms with en suite bathrooms at a riverside lodge with a swimming pool, internet and bar.